Zeno of Verona: Veneration

-Zeno's liturgical feast day is celebrated on 12 April, but in the diocese of Verona, it is also celebrated on 21 May, in honor of the translation of his relics on 21 May 807.
+Zeno's liturgical feast day is celebrated on 12 April, but in the diocese of Verona a celebration is also held on 21 May, to commemorate the translation of his relics on 21 May 807.

 Tradition states that Zeno built the first basilica in Verona, probably situated in the area occupied by the present-day cathedral.
-His eponymous church in its present location dates to the early ninth century, when it was endowed by Charlemagne and his son Pepin, King of Italy.
+The church named after him in its present location dates to the early ninth century, when it was endowed by Charlemagne and his son Pepin, King of Italy.
 It was consecrated on 8 December 806.
 Two local hermits, Benignus and Carus, were assigned the task of translating Zeno's relics to a new marble crypt.
 King Pepin was present at the ceremony, as were the Bishops of Cremona and Salzburg, and an immense crowd of townspeople.

 The church was damaged at the beginning of the tenth century by Hungarians, though the relics of Zeno remained safe.
 The basilica was rebuilt, making it larger and stronger.
 Financial support was provided by Otto I, and it was re-consecrated in 967 at a ceremony presided over by Bishop Ratherius of Verona.

 The present church of San Zeno in Verona is for the most part a work of the twelfth, thirteenth, and early fifteenth centuries.
 It is well known for its bronze doors (c.
 1100 - c.
 1200) which depict, besides stories from the Bible, images drawn from the stories of the miracles of Saint Zeno including those recorded by the notary Coronato.
 The church is also known for the facade sculpture signed by Nicholaus and an associate Guglielmus, and the rose window (c.
 1200), which is the work of Brioloto.